jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 === Consise Bounded Description

-The @cbd~@bib:concise-bounded-description of an @rdf resource is the set of tuples #IRT("triples") that can be created as follows:
+The @cbd~@bib:concise-bounded-description of an @rdf resource is the set of triples that can be created as follows:
 + Create a `to-visit` set equal to the set of triples that has the focussed resource as a subject
 + Iterate over the triples in the `to-visit` set and:
   + Add the curent triple to the result set.